Age-old system causing power breakdowns

 ISLAMABAD: The Ministry of Energy (Power Division) on Monday admitted before a parliamentary panel that the dilapidated transmission network could not pick and transport the entire power causing power breakdowns countrywide.

-Close to the expiry of its constitutional term the PML-N government had claimed that the system had surplus power, but the ministry officials explained to the Senate Standing Committee on Power that currently the country was facing 4,599MW shortfall.
+It is worth-mentioning that close to the expiry of its constitutional terms the PML-N government had claimed that the system had surplus power, but the ministry officials explained to the Senate Standing Committee on Power that currently the country was facing 4,599MW shortfall.

 The committee met here with Senator Fida Muhammad in the chair.